baabelfish/bcmenu/README.md

 fuzzy-cli-finder
 ================

 Bcmenu is a fuzzy menu for command line.
-It currently comes with a wrapper for opening files and navigating back directory stack.
+It currently comes with a wrapper for opening files, navigating folders and going back directory stack.

 Installation
 ------------